Vacation planning can be overwhelming and frustrating.

 Different places in the state might suggest very different styles of lodging.

-The Oregon Coast will beg for a beachfront view, while other destinations demand an off-the-main drag, quiet street.
+Some locations beg for a lake view, while others demand an off-the-main drag, quiet street.

 Are you a hotel fan, a vacation home devotee, a camper, or looking for something truly unique?

 Idaho offers many resort areas with rental options.

 2. Consider which neighborhood to stay in, based on activities.

 If you make a beautiful Google Map, you’ll be able to see where you’re going to spend the bulk of your time.

 Get a general idea of where you want to stay to save time on accommodation searches.